Updated: February 1, 2022

 La Recoleta Cemetary

-Not to be morbid, but the cemetery is a veritable who’s who of Buenos Aires political history, with past generals and presidents as well as noble prize winners and writers.
+The cemetery is a veritable who’s who of Buenos Aires political history, with past generals and presidents as well as Nobel Prize winners and writers.

 Grab a table outside under the shade of a huge rubber tree, said to be the oldest tree in the city.

 Many branches need to be sustained to avoid them breaking from their own weight.
 There’s a statue of Atlas holding up one of the largest branches, made mostly from metal recycled from cars.

 Don’t forget to take photos in the randomly placed English red phone booths put here by President Menem.

 Walk down Avenida Alvear